AndrewKraft/rust-guessing-game/README.md

 # rust-guessing-game
-Guessing game built by following along with rust documentation
+A guessing game built by following along with rust documentation